yuriy2020/DreamGift/README.md

-This project is DREAM GIFT  made_by Sasha / Evgeniy / Yur
+This project is DREAM GIFT  made_by Sasha / Evgeniy / Yuriy

 ## **Prerequisites**
 * Node v.12.16.1.